adinashby-lasalle-college/database-management-lab-3-An-phantt/README.md

 #### Questions:
 1. What happens if you try to enter a **CourseID** in the **Students** table that doesn't exist in the **Courses** table?
+It shows errors
 2. How does the query show the relationship between the two tables?
+They combine the data in the two table using course ID as the link

 ---

 ### Part 5: Conclusion
 - **Discussion**: Summarize how relationships between tables help reduce redundancy and maintain data integrity.
 Discuss the role of referential integrity and its importance in preventing orphan records and ensuring data consistency across related tables.
+-reducing redundancy
+- maintaining data intergrity
+- prevent orphan records
+- Data consistency